cetz-package/cetz/src/draw/grouping.typ

 /// Places an element without affecting bounding boxes.
 ///
-/// Floating elements are drawn to the canvas but are ignored when calculating bouding boxes.
+/// Floating elements are drawn to the canvas but are ignored when calculating bounding boxes.
 All other behaviours remain the same.
 ///
 /// ```typc example
 /// group(name: "g", {